Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 They're trying to destroy the ability to monitor phone calls from foreign countries to this country or from this country to foreign countries involving terrorist suspects talking to somebody in this country.

-I think miscast that as domestic spying so as to kill the program, or to kill Bush.
+I'm going to miscast that as domestic spying so as to kill the program or to kill Bush.

 They're trying to make sure that we cannot operate prisons.